IBM/aspera-cli/docs/README.erb.md

 ### Error: "Remote host is not who we expected"

-Cause: `ascp` >= 4.x checks fingerprint of highest server host key, including ECDSA. `ascp` < 4.0 (3.9.6 and earlier) support only to RSA level (and ignore ECDSA presented by server). `aspera.conf` supports a single fingerprint.
+Cause: `ascp` >= 4.x checks fingerprint of the highest server host key, including ECDSA. `ascp` < 4.0 (3.9.6 and earlier) support only to RSA level (and ignore ECDSA presented by server). `aspera.conf` supports a single fingerprint.

 Workaround on client side: To ignore the certificate (SSH fingerprint) add option on client side (this option can also be added permanently to the configuration file):